-Jay Baruchel Says 'How To Train Your Dragon: The Hidden World' Is For Late Bloomers & Oddballs — INTERVIEW
+Jay Baruchel On Why 'How To Train Your Dragon' Is For 'Oddballs' — INTERVIEW

 The How To Train Your Dragon franchise has been charming audiences for over a decade now.
 It's fun, full of heart, and visually stunning.
 Like most films aimed at families with young kids, it has an inspiring message with educational morals and themes.
 But what makes How To Train Your Dragon: The Hidden World stand out from the rest is not only how it's aimed at kids who feel like they don't fit in, but also how that actually sets them up for success later in life.
 In fact, star Jay Baruchel says How To Train Your Dragon is for late bloomers and oddballs.